godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> The best way to understanding is a few good examples.
+> Incredible change happens in your life when you decide to take control of what you do have power over instead of craving control over what you don't.
-> — *Isaac Newton*
+> — *Steve Maraboli*

-_Last updated: Tue Jul  8 07:42:33 UTC 2025_
+_Last updated: Tue Jul  8 07:51:23 UTC 2025_
 <!-- END_QUOTE -->